makrai/notes/fabbri2007-SummEval.md

 * summary evaluations of 16 recent neural summarization models solicited from crowd-source and expert judges
 * 100 articles randomly picked from the CNN/DailyMail test set
-  * each summary was scored by 5 crowd-source and 3 expert workers, amounting to 12800 summary-level annotations
+  * each summary was scored by 5 crowd-source and 3 expert workers:
+    12800 summary-level annotations
 * Model outputs were evaluated along the following four dimensions, as in Kryściński+ (2019a):